Healthdirect Free Australian health advice you can count on.

 • Taking the wrong medicine or too much medicine can be dangerous and even life-threatening.

-• The more medicines you take, the higher your risk of an overdose is.
+• The more medicines you take, the higher your chance of an overdose.

 • When taking a medicine, always follow the instructions of your doctor or pharmacist.

-• It can be dangerous to mix medicines with alcohol.
-Before you drink alcohol, find out if it’s safe with the medicines you’re taking.
+• Before you drink alcohol, find out if it’s safe with the medicines you’re taking — mixing them can be dangerous.

-• If someone has taken the wrong type or too much medicine, call the Poisons Information Line on 13 11 26 for advice.
+• If someone has taken the wrong type or too much medicine, call the Poisons Information Line on 13 11 26.

 What is an accidental overdose of medicine?

-Taking too much of a medicine is known as an overdose.
-More Australians are dying from accidentally overdosing on medicines than ever before.
-Taking too much of a medicine can be very dangerous, and even life-threatening, but accidental overdoses can be prevented.
+Taking too much medicine is known as an overdose.
+More Australians are dying from accidental overdoses than ever before.
+Overdosing can be very dangerous, and even life-threatening.
+But accidental overdoses can be prevented.

 How can accidental overdose happen?

-You are more at risk of accidental overdose if:
+You have a higher chance of accidental overdose if:

 It's always important to read the label, even if you have taken the medicine before.